ctuning/ck-mlperf/docker/image-classification-tflite.ubuntu-18.04/README.md

 <a name="image_dashboard_run_dashboard"></a>
 #### Dashboard
+Run a dashboard container with an interactive shell:
 ```bash
 $ docker run -it --publish 3355:3344 --rm image-classification-tflite.ubuntu-18.04.dashboard
 ```
+Point your browser to http://localhost:3355/?template=dashboard&scenario=mlperf.mobilenets to listen to the server.

 <a name="image_dashboard_run_default"></a>
 #### Image Classification (default command)